moskytw/zipcodetw/README.rst

 If you install it by ``pip`` or ``python setup.py install``, a ZIP code index will be built automatically.
-But if you want to use it from source code, you have to build a index manually:
+But if you want to use it from source code, you have to build an index manually:

 .. code-block:: bash